Useful Notes: Richard the Lionheart

 - Sharing your bed with a fellow man in the Medieval era was not seen as sexual and not suspicious.
 It was in fact a declaration of trust, particularly if you offered this to an erstwhile enemy who could easily kill you in your sleep.

-- BFS: Richard, no doubt, was associated with many swords of various kinds in his lifetime - he is supposed to have given Excalibur to the Byzantine emperor - but he is very likely to be portrayed with a BFS in later depictions.
+- BFS: Richard, no doubt, was associated with many swords of various kinds in his lifetime - he is supposed to have given Excalibur to the King of Sicily - but he is very likely to be portrayed with a BFS in later depictions.

 - The Crusades: Richard, from the mediæval period to the present, has been considered almost as embodiment of the idea of the Crusades; interpretation of his character is therefore linked with one's interpretation of the Crusades themselves.